Flooding and drainage

 - Environment Agency - Flood Guidance - responsible for main rivers & reservoirs

-- Gloucestershire Highways - responsible for gully clearance and highway drainage
+- Gloucestershire Roads - responsible for gully clearance and highway drainage

 - District Councils, responsible for their own flood defences

 - Lower Severn Internal Drainage Board - responsible for land drainage within its area

 - Water companies, responsible for drinking water and the public sewer network